-The Australian (AU) Commentary was written by a Committee of Australian paediatric and hepatitis C experts which included representatives from the Gastroenterological Society of Australia (GESA), the Australasian Society for Infectious Diseases (ASID), Hepatitis Australia and Primary Care.
-The committee was convened and supported by the Australasian Society for HIV, Viral Hepatitis and Sexual Health Medicine (ASHM).
+The Australian (AU) Commentary was written by a Committee of Australian paediatric and hepatitis C experts which included representatives from the Gastroenterological Society of Australia (GESA), the Australasian Society for Infectious Diseases (ASID), the Australasian Hepatology Association, Hepatitis Australia, and Primary Care.
+The committee was convened and supported by ASHM Health.